dreamer0719/currency-converter/README.md

-# currency-converter
+# Currency Converter
-Converter the value of a currency to another.
+A CLI project that allow onverter the value of a currency to another.
 Connects to exchange rates using API.
+## Skill used
+- Python
+- Request & json
+- Use of API
+- Use of Dictonary and key, value